joshholmes/registry/README.md

 ## Getting Started

 There is a free hosted Nitrogen service running in the cloud if you'd like to get started quickly with building a device.
-Go to [https://admin.nitrogen.io](https://admin.nitrogen.io) to sign up for an account and get started.
+Go to [https://admin.nitrogen.io](https://admin.nitrogen.io) to sign up for an account and then follow the [first devicewalkthrough](docs/walkthrough.md) to see how to get a device up and running.

-If at any time you run into issues, the IRC channel #nitrogen.js on irc.freenode.net contains folks willing to help or just file an issue with this project.
+If at any time you run into issues, the IRC channel #nitrogen.js on irc.freenode.net contains folks willing to help -- or just file an issue with this project.
 It is incredibly helpful to know what is hard for beginners to understand so please don't hesitate to reach out.

 To run a Nitrogen service locally: